 Teachers shall ensure that information is effectively communicated to parents about:

-- their child’s attitudes, skills and knowledge developed through a set of learning outcomes as referenced in programs of study/curriculum
+- their child’s knowledge, understanding and skills developed through a set of learning outcomes as referenced in programs of study/curriculum

 - how well their child is doing in each subject

 - the grade level(s) the child has achieved in relation to the grade levels of the provincial programs of study/curriculum for English language arts and literature, and/or language arts, and mathematics